Landmine Squats: Everything You Need to Know

 But, what exactly are landmine squats?
 Let’s talk about it.

-What are Landmine Squats?
+• What are the Benefits of Landmine Squats?

 Landmine squats are a squat variation that is far different from your typical barbell back squat.